 Shepherd’s Hope volunteers are categorized as either a General Volunteer or Licensed Health Care Provider.
 Licensed Health Care Providers provide direct health care to patients and General Volunteers give of their time in supporting and furthering the health center’s mission without providing direct health care.
-Our volunteers are the key to Shepherd’s Hope success, so whether you serve once a month or once a week, it makes a big impact.
+Our volunteers are the key to the success of Shepherd’s Hope, so whether you serve once a month or once a week, it makes a big impact.

 - Volunteers make a huge difference in the lives of area residents who have no insurance.

-- New volunteers must attend an orientation for a general overview of Shepherd’s Hope and the services provided.
+- All new volunteers must attend an orientation for a general overview of Shepherd’s Hope and the services provided.

 - Sovereign immunity protection is offered to all Licensed Health Care Professionals through the State of Florida Volunteers in Health Care Programs.
-For more information, click here: Sovereign Immunity Statement
+For more information, click here: Who we are and what we do.

 - After the Department of Health representative verifies you have an active and clear Florida license, a contract will be prepared and signed by the County Health Department.
 One copy of the contract will then be mailed to you for your review and signature.